stevekinney/stevekinney.net/src/writing/typescript-generics.md

 const link: Link = {};
 ```

 Why?
 Because as much as TypeScript wants to help us out, we haven't given it enough information.
-TypeScript is saying "Help me help you.
+TypeScript is saying, "help me help you.
 Sure, you want make a `Link`, but what is `T` going to be?
 Can you tell me so that I can make sure that it's always `T`?
 Thanks!"

 We can define what type `T` should be.